Jarr0d161/TeamFightChaticts/README.md

 | (itemslot)(field) | Run (upwards) in item carousel | bw3               |
 | lock / unlock     | Lock / unlock store            |                   |

+## Development setup

+- Install pipenv
+  - Unix `python3 -m pip install pipenv`
+  - Windows `python -m pip install pipenv`
+- Install dependencies `pipenv install`

+### Pipenv scripts
+- `pipenv run test` will resolve and run unittests
+  - In order to resolve your test file please prefix the filename with _test_
+- `pipenv run format` will format the code in the [teamfightchatics](./teamfightchatics) folder using black
+- `pipenv run start` will run the teamfightchaticts module

 ## License
 This project is available under the Apache 2.0 License's terms.